-User centric design, web usability, and accessibility are integral to the mission of IEEE and to creating a positive user experience for visitors to the IEEE digital presence.
-Consequently, the Digital & Creative Innovations Team has established a guide of web-related requirements for IEEE employees as well as published the resources on this page to assist IEEE digital publishers in their site improvement efforts.
+User-centric design, web usability, and accessibility are integral to the mission of IEEE and to creating a positive user experience for visitors to the IEEE digital presence.
+Consequently, the Digital & Creative Innovations Team has established a guide of web-related requirements for IEEE employees and has published the resources on this page to assist IEEE digital publishers in their site-improvement efforts.

 User-centered Design Overview and Roadmap

 A user-centric website allows visitors to successfully complete their tasks, faster and with less frustration.
 This is generally accomplished by thoroughly researching the user and considering (or even involving) them during every phase of design, from structuring navigation and writing content to adding look-and-feel and functionality.
 The Digital & Creative Innovations Team is involved in various projects designed to help increase the overall usability of sites within the IEEE digital presence.

 Usability Overview and Resources

 Usability, per the International Standards Organization (ISO 9241-11:1998), is “the extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use.”

 The following online resources are recommended by the Digital & Creative Innovations Team for those working in the web space who need to remain current on evolving best practices and industry trends.